 Why are they needed?

 Thus far, Jepsen has had to deal with issues involving Facebook, Google, and several other cases that have dealt with everything from lost medical records to the illegal collection of individual information.
 Because people are using the internet more frequently and handing out personal information over the internet with more ease, it can only be expected that the rate of privacy breaches will continue to escalate unless we begin to approach online transactions with more caution.

-“I think it’s more an issue that this is unknown territory and a rapidly evolving and changing technological environment.
-I don’t think anyone five years ago or ten years could have imagined how things have moved as quickly and as far in all these areas, whether it’s financial services or health care or general consumer issues,” Jepsen said in reference to the Internet privacy issues.
+“I think it’s more an issue that this is an unknown territory and a rapidly evolving and changing the technological environment.
+I don’t think anyone five years ago or ten years could have imagined how things have moved as quickly and as far in all these areas, whether it’s financial services or healthcare or general consumer issues,” Jepsen said in reference to the Internet privacy issues.

-Hopefully his task force is able to decrease the amount of privacy breaches with consumers; however like he said there is also a level of personal responsibility.
+Hopefully his task force is able to decrease the number of privacy breaches with consumers; however, like he said there is also a level of personal responsibility.
 With a tool like the Internet growing as it does, we can’t only rely on others to fix problems that crop up; we have to help to prevent them as well by acting with vigilance and caution.